-Emile Haddad is Chairman and Chief Executive Officer of FivePoint Holdings, LLC.
-FivePoint, which is the largest developer of mixed-use communities in coastal California, owns and manages Great Park Neighborhoods in Irvine, Newhall Ranch in Los Angeles County and The San Francisco Shipyard and Candlestick Point in San Francisco.
-Combined, these four mixed-used communities will include approximately 40,000 residential homes and 20 million square feet of commercial space.
-All total, these developments will generate approximately 288,000 jobs during construction and $54 billion in activity for the California economy.
+Emile Haddad is Chairman and Chief Executive Officer of FivePoint Holdings, LLC (NYSE: FPH).
+Five Point, headquartered in Irvine, California, designs and develops large mixed-use, master-planned communities in Orange County, Los Angeles County, and San Francisco County that combine residential, commercial, retail, educational, and recreational elements with public amenities, including civic areas for parks and open space.
+Five Point’s communities include the Great Park Neighborhoods® in Irvine, Valencia® (formerly known as Newhall Ranch®) in Los Angeles County, and Candlestick® and The San Francisco Shipyard® in the City of San Francisco.
+These communities are designed to include approximately 40,000 residential homes and approximately 23 million square feet of commercial space.
+All total, it is projected that these developments will generate approximately 288,000 jobs during construction and $54 billion in activity for the California economy.

-Emile holds a civil engineering degree from the American University of Beirut.
-Emile and his wife Dina started their journey together in the United States 31 years go.
+Mr. Haddad holds a civil engineering degree from the American University of Beirut.